 Your cells usually feed on the carbohydrates, protein, and fat you eat.

-Now imagine you eat a nutrition bar high in good fats that replaces most carbs and protein.
-As a result, you may trick your cells to enter a tasting mode where the good fats act as the main nutrient.
-We call this process the fasting mimicking effect!
+Now imagine you eat a nutrition bar that provides good fats from nuts as they replace most carbs and protein.
+As a result, you may trick your cells to enter a semi-fasting state since they are mostly receiving fats and not the other nutrients.
+We call this process a fasting mimicking effect!

 Intermittent Fasting consists of a Fast On/Fast Off approach, but it may be risky when you skip meals.